$\mathbf{O}(D,D)$ completion of the Friedmann equations: completion of the Friedmann equations

 Looking to the last equation above, it is also clear that in the limit of vanishing $\To$ one recovers standard SUGRA cosmology, for which the equation of state corresponds to radiation if the dilaton is stabilized.
 With that in mind, we may define the ratios:

 In general these are not necessarily constant, but may be time-dependent functions.
-However, in the case where they are constant,\footnote{This generalizes a linear barotropic equation of state, with $\rho/p = 1/w$ and $\To e^{-2\phi}/p = \lambda/w$.} $w$ is the conventional parameter corresponding to the effective pressure of the generalized fluid, while the new parameter, $\lambda$, measures the \emph{density rate} at which the matter is coupled to the dilaton in comparison to the coupling with the metric.
+However, in the case where they are constant,\footnote{This generalizes a linear barotropic equation of state, with $\rho/p = 1/w$ and $\To e^{-2\phi}/p = \lambda/w$.} $w$ is the conventional parameter corresponding to the effective pressure of the generalized fluid, while the new parameter, $\lambda$, measures the \emph{density rate} at which the matter is coupled to the dilaton in comparison with the coupling to the metric \cite{Gasperini:2007ar}.
 Since the dilaton is now also part of the gravity sector, naturally one can understand dilaton-induced interactions as an additional component of the gravitational interactions of matter.
-It is only in the limit of vanishing~$\lambda$ that we recover standard SUGRA in our equations above.
-We can also see that this limit is obtained not only when the matter decouples from the dilaton, but also when the energy density is much larger than $\To$, or when the dilaton field becomes very large (provided $\rho$ does not simultaneously decrease too rapidly).
-Note that for a general barotropic fluid, the quantity $\lambda$ should be provided a priori, so one can think of it as providing a generalized equation of state, in conjunction with $w$.
+Note that for a general barotropic fluid the quantity $\lambda$ should be provided \textit{a priori}, so one can think of it as providing a generalized equation of state, in conjunction with $w$.
+In general, we expect that different types of matter satisfying the $\ODD$ Principle will yield various values of $w$ and $\lambda$, since in our framework $\rho$, $p$, and $\To$ are independent \textit{a priori} (at least conceptually) due to the dilatonic coupling to matter (for concrete examples, see section 2.2 of~\cite{Angus:2018mep}).
 Thus a perfect fluid with a linear equation of state in an $\ODD$-covariant cosmological background would be characterized by two parameters, $w$ and $\lambda$.
 We will discuss this further and present some examples in section~\ref{SECSolutions}.

-The appearance of $\To$ is the main feature that distinguishes the OFEs from the standard SUGRA cosmological backgrounds studied in the literature (see~\cite{Gasperini:2002bn} for a review).
+The appearance of $\To$ is the main feature that distinguishes the OFEs from the standard SUGRA cosmological backgrounds studied in the literature {(see~\cite{Gasperini:2002bn} for a review)}.
 Thus in the next subsection we summarize how the stringy energy-momentum tensor, in particular $\To$, is evaluated for different types of matter content.
 Note that in all cases where the dilaton is minimally coupled (\emph{i.e.} via the DFT volume element) to a dilaton-independent spacetime Lagrangian $L_{\textrm{matter}}$, we find $\To = -2L_{\textrm{ matter}}$.
 Hence in such cases, vanishing $\To$ simply corresponds to the Lagrangian vanishing on-shell.